IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-If LLDP {{IEEE_802.1AB}} or any other discovery mechanisms, which are outside the scope of this document, is used between the adjacency between the two routers' ports, the P-PNC can automatically discover the underlay multi-layer single-domain Ethernet link being set up by the MDSC and report it to the P-PNC, as described in {{multi-layer-link-discovery}}.
+If LLDP {{IEEE_802.1AB}} or any other discovery mechanisms, which are outside the scope of this document, is used between the adjacency between the two IP routers' ports, the P-PNC can automatically discover the underlay multi-layer single-domain Ethernet link being set up by the MDSC and report it to the P-PNC, as described in {{multi-layer-link-discovery}}.